Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Theory

-where $\chi_{0}\left(\bm{q},\omega\right)$ is the bare transverse magnetic (superconducting) susceptibility, and $U$ is a Hubbard interaction parameter (longer range interactions may be included by introducing a momentum dependence in this interaction parameter).
-The imaginary part of the susceptibility, which enters into $1/T_1T$, is then given by
+\end{widetext} where $\chi_{0}\left(\bm{q},\omega\right)$ is the bare transverse magnetic (superconducting) susceptibility, and $U$ is a Hubbard interaction parameter (longer range interactions introduce a momentum dependence in this interaction parameter).
+The ladder diagrams here are in marked contrast with the bubble diagrams that emerge in the RPA for the contributions of the long-range Coulomb interaction to the dielectric function \cite{Mahan2000}.